Pau-lin/ThreadArtDB/README.md

 # ThreadArtDB
-This project is a graphical interface designed to manage a database of ThreadArt images, regardless the algorithm used.
+This project is a graphical interface designed to manage a database of ThreadArt images, independent of the algorithm used.
 It doesn't incorporate by default any thread art generation algorithm.

 # Disclaimer
-This project is also a way for me to experiment with Python features (PyQt) and does not claim to be a fully functional tool at the moment.
+This project is also a way to experiment with Python features (PyQt) and does not claim to be a fully functional tool at the moment.

 # Database structure

-This program is intended to work with MySQL/MariaDB with this structure :
+MySQL/MariaDB  :

 CREATE TABLE img (
     id INT AUTO\_INCREMENT PRIMARY KEY,